TallKite/linnstrument-firmware/README.md

 #  MAIN MENU

 To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns yellow and you can simply tap it.
-You can also tap the yellow button in column 17 (on a LinnStrument 128, column 16 row 4).
+You can also tap the yellow button in column 17 (column 16 on a LinnStrument 128).

 Main menu, *LONG-PRESS EACH BUTTON* to see its function